 From shortly after its inception, the Institute was located on the University of Sussex campus, which was developing a ‘science park’ environment for research institutes, though it has never been part of, or directly sponsored by, the University of Sussex.
 In 2008 we established a satellite office in London, and in August 2009, moved our Sussex offices into Brighton.

-Its current Director, Nigel Meager, was appointed in 2004, having joined the Institute in 1984.
+Its current Director, Tony Wilson, was appointed in 2018.

 In 1994 the Institute celebrated its 25th anniversary and changed its name to the Institute for Employment Studies to better reflect the wider range of subject matter now addressed.